 And he left there and went to the region of Judea and beyond the Jordan, and crowds gathered to him again.
 And again, as was his custom, he taught them.
 2 And Pharisees came up and in order to test him asked “Is it lawful for a man to divorce his wife?”
 3 He answered them, “What did Moses command you?”
 4 They said, “Moses allowed a man to write a certificate of divorce and to send her away.”
 5 And Jesus said to them, “Because of your hardness of heart he wrote you this commandment.
 6 But from the beginning of creation, ‘God made them male and female.’
 7 ‘Therefore a man shall leave his father and mother and hold fast to his wife, 8 and the two shall become one flesh.’
 So they are no longer two but one flesh.
 9 What therefore God has joined together let not man separate.”
 Mark 10:1-10.

-Within the answer that Jesus provides, we see the blueprint for marriage – a promise or vow of commitment of one man and one woman toward each other with their entire being – heart, soul, body, mind, will, to become single minded in their effort to spread the fame of God throughout all of creation.
+Within the answer that Jesus provides, we see the blueprint for marriage – a promise or vow of commitment of one man and one woman toward each other with their entire being – heart, soul, body, mind, and will to become single-minded in their effort to spread the fame of God throughout all of creation.
 They would do this under the covenantal Lordship of their God, their Creator.
-Therefore, while the Pharisee’s simply want a “right or wrong” answer, Jesus provides the blueprint for all marriages.
+Therefore, while the Pharisees simply want a “right or wrong” answer, Jesus provides the blueprint for all marriages.
 Incredibly, Jesus’ reply provides not simply an answer, but a complete paradigm on which all marriages should be constructed and, therefore, eliminates any other pattern that may deviate from His original covenantal framework.
 This would include polygamy, polyandry, homosexual marriage, etc.

 And Pharisees came up to him and tested him: